Nithy29/Deep_Learning/README.md

     Closing Prices loss - 0.0040
     FNG Model loss - 0.0479

 What's interesting is that Closing Prices model trained relatively well with the loss falling from 0.0577 for epoch=1 to 0.0040 for epoch=50.
-But FNG model could not train at all.
+But FNG model could not even train at all.
 FNG model inital loass was .0465 and it kept the loss almost same which is .0479 from epoch 1 through epoch 50.
 Bassically the starting loss is equal to ending loss.

 ##### **Which model tracks the actual values better over time?**

-    The Closing Prices model is much better in tracking the prices over time. where as the FNG Model showed no correlation between predicted prices and actual prices.
+    The Closing Prices model is much better in tracking the prices over time where as the FNG Model showed no correlation between predicted prices and actual prices.

 ##### **Which window size works best for the model?**